cloudmesh-community/fa18-523-60/project-report/report.md

 > "which interactions happen between an enterprise and applications
 > that use its assets" [@www-apiwiki].

-> "When used in the context of web development, an API is typically
-> defined as a set of specifications, such as Hypertext Transfer Protocol
-> (HTTP) request messages, along with a definition of the structure of
-> response messages, usually in an Extensible Markup Language (XML) or
-> JSON format" [@www-apiwiki].

 Kaggle Public API was launched in February 2018 and can be used for *creating datasets, kernels*, or simply *connect with Kaggle* [@www-kaggleapi].
 Although still in its beta phase, it allows a more